 Keep in Mind That This is Your Wedding

-This is your special day.
-Not your relatives’, not your friends’, and not your guests’.
-The music to be played at your wedding must suit you and your partner’s preferences first and foremost.
+This is your special day — not your relatives’, not your friends’, and not your guests’.
+The music to be played at your wedding must suit your and your partner’s preferences first and foremost.
 Do not worry about pleasing everyone in attendance — that is often impossible, anyway.
 What matters most is that you are happy and content with the music choices you make.

 Final Thoughts

 Family wedding songs express the essence of a family: being there for each other through thick and thin, and loving and supporting each other come what may.
-Weddings essentially enlarge your family and playing family-oriented wedding songs in your ceremony symbolizes the beginning of new relationships and new chapters in your life.
+Weddings essentially enlarge your family and playing family songs for wedding in your ceremony symbolizes the beginning of new relationships and new chapters in your life.”